 Forest planting and maintenance: Tracked annually using annual progress data reported by jurisdictions to the Chesapeake Bay Program

-Forest conversion to other land uses: Tracked every 4-5 years using the high-resolution LULC monitoring data
+Forest conversion to other land uses: Tracked every 4-5 years using the high-resolution LULC monitoring data.
+While we are currently focusing on forest conversion to development, with future iterations of the high-res LULC, we may also track conversion to other land uses (for example, agriculture).

 Permanent protection of forested land: Tracked using the Protected Lands dataset and the most recent high-resolution LULC data to calculate the amount of forested land within the Protected Lands footprint